unclesnote/unclesnote.github.io/_posts/en/231102005314/2023-11-02-how_to_optimize_ubuntu_20.04_performance.markdown

 images: ["/assets/images/231102005314/unclesnote-how_to_optimize_ubuntu_20.04_performance-dock_icon_size-application_menu_search_dock_appearance_settings.png", "/assets/images/231102005314/unclesnote-how_to_optimize_ubuntu_20.04_performance-dock_icon_size-settings_appearance_resize_icon_size.png"]
 categories: [Ubuntu, Common]
 tags: [UbuntuAnimations, DockIconSize, swapfile, swap, Ubuntu, Common]
-description:  Unless you are using a PC with Ubuntu OS installed as your main computer, you are likely to be using a PC with low hardware specifications or installing Ubuntu on Oracle VM VirtualBox.
-If you mainly use SSH to connect remotely, it won't have much of an impact, but if you often manipulate the UI in GNOME, performance may be disappointing.
-So, here are some tips to optimize performance when installing and configuring Ubuntu.
+description:  Unless you are using a PC with Ubuntu OS installed as your main computer, you are likely to be using a PC with low hardware specifications or installing Ubuntu
 public: true
 toc: true
 toc_intl: false